Part of Crestwood Drive to close

-Crestwood Drive will close on July 6 for paving operations between Navarro Street and Holly Street from 4 a.m. to noon, weather permitting.
+Crestwood Drive will close for paving operations between Navarro Street and Holly Street from 4-10 a.m.
+Monday, weather permitting.

 All businesses and homes in the construction zone will remain accessible.
 Through traffic can avoid delays by seeking alternate routes.

 The construction is part of the $3,786,996 Crestwood Drive Phase II reconstruction project.
-Phase II is expected to be completed by February.
+Phase II is expected to be fully complete by February.

 For more information, contact Engineering at 361-485-3340.